thonatt/CSL/README.md

 ## Qualifiers and shader stage options

 Memory qualifiers are available in CSL in the form of template classes.
 Their template parameters are the underlying type and an optional `Layout`, which is itself a template class.
-Currently available memory qualifiers are `In`,`Out` and `Uniform`.
+Available memory qualifiers are `In`, `Out`, `Inout`, and `Uniform`.
 Layout qualifiers are classes, which may be templated over an unsigned int when it requires a value.
 CSL layout qualifiers are identical to GLSL, except for beginning with an uppercase.

 <details>
     <summary>Qualifier and layout examples</summary>